SakivV/aws-iam-policy-validation-automation/README.md

 ## ✅ Prerequisites

-- An AWS account with **IAM Access Analyzer enabled**
+- An AWS account with:
+  - IAM Access Analyzer enabled
+  - An IAM role configured for GitHub OIDC access
+  - A reference policy stored in S3
-- A GitHub repo with **OIDC role integration**
+- GitHub repository with appropriate secrets configured
-- Reference policies defined for validation.